smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Setting the Built-in Nav System Destination/index.md

 ```
 !@

-## Checking the Result of SendLocation
+## Checking the Result of Send Location
-`SendLocation` has 3 possible results that you should expect:
+The `SendLocation` response has 3 possible results that you should expect:

-1. `SUCCESS` - `SendLocation` was successfully sent.
+1. `SUCCESS` - Successfully sent.
-2. `INVALID_DATA` - The request you sent contains invalid data and was rejected.
+2. `INVALID_DATA` - The request contains invalid data and was rejected.
 3. `DISALLOWED` - Your app does not have permission to use `SendLocation`.